HOME

 http://www.zerowasteamerica.org/Images/j0115834.gif PREFERRED CONSTRUCTION DESIGN FOR CONCRETE FOUNDATIONS & HISTORIC STREET-

-The case FOR “modified aggregate and screening” and
+The case FOR “modified aggregate and screening” &

 AGAINST "concrete foundation & mortar":